Posted on June 10th 2018

 The saddest thing about this game is that it could have been good.
 Very easily.
 The concept was good, a weird concept, but we don't see why not.
 Sim Hotel Manager, with aliens, robots, and a whole cast of characters that you should care about.
 Except that this game feels like the alpha of itself.
 It's functional, but not polished, and not fun.
 Everything feels like a placeholder, but it's the final.

 And we're not talking about the graphics.
 The graphics are ugly, but the real problem is that there is so little to do in this game, with so little variety.
 You can rebuild the entire hotel in a few days of gameplay, even with the artificial needing to wait eight hours for the rooms to be built and until people check out to make money.
 After your hotel is rebuilt, there's nothing left to do.
 What point does anything have anymore?
 There are no goals left, and no goals you can set for yourself.
-You can try to become friends with everyone and unlock their secrets and the concept art, but you can do that by spamming the same interactions over and over.
+You can try to become friends with everyone and unlock their secrets and the concept art, but the way you do that is to spam the same interactions over and over... and that's not particularly enticing.
 You can decorate the hotel, but there's only so many different toilets, and you can't even set the goal for yourself to design a nice room, because your guests will mess it up any moment now and switch the colors of the toilets at random.
 And the interface for putting things into the room is awful, so you even hate the experience.

 Most of everything is cosmetic.
 In the end, even the fact that there is more than one character is cosmetic, since every character has the same animations, the same AI, and the same dialogue, with very few exceptions.
 We rebuild all of the rooms, all of the special features, and they're just there.